 I have always been fascinated with language.
 It blows my mind.
 Language is something I’ve always thought about, but ever since I started learning Slovene, I cannot get my mind off it.

-I never would have thought that learning another language would cause me think so intensely about my own.
+I never would have thought that learning another language would cause me to think so intensely about my own.
 I find myself constantly comparing the two languages and looking up things like “irregular verbs in english” or “how many tenses are there in english.”
 Learning a new language has made me more interested than ever in English.
 Sometimes I find myself just thinking about how English has no gendered nouns, no cases, no ending changes, and no conjugations.
 Just a lot of weird spelling and pronunciation.
 I think of how the past tense of “go” is “went” instead of “goed” and how weird is that?
 I even imagine myself teaching other people English in all its weirdness, including their reactions and my smugness.
 Other times I’m simply amazed at how a specific jumble of words and letters and sounds means something to a specific group of people, but absolutely nothing to another group.

 These thoughts mostly occur when I first start practicing a new set of Slovene vocabulary.
 It can be both frustrating and a bit exhausting.
 It all just sounds like a bunch of jumbled letters and random sounds, but the thing is, they’re words.
 And these words mean things to people.
 They are engrained in their memory, just like English words will forever be engrained into my memory.
 Then I again am hit with that same thought; language is incredible.

 Not only does the concept of language fascinate me, but the thought of the Slovene language (or any language other than English, really) being someone else’s normal.
-A few weeks ago my cousin told me how she had a professor that once asked her class, “What is normal?”
+A few weeks ago my cousin told me about a professor that once asked her class, “What is normal?”
 This question brought me back to my IB Theory of Knowledge days and I found myself really craving a discussion over the question after it was asked.
 Sadly, no discussion followed.
 I pondered the question for a long time though, and still find myself thinking back to it.

 I really like that question because it makes you think outside of your bubble.
 Outside of what you are used to.
 Makes you realize how malleable the word “normal” truly is.
 In Europe, it’s normal to drive a stick shift car.
 In the US, it is not.
 Snow is normal for people who grew up in the North, for Texans, it is so not.
 For Slovenes, thinking and speaking in Slovene is normal.
 For me, it is not.